 Drivers for Sustainability in aquaculture and fisheries

 How can aquaculture and fisheries contribute in feeding a growing world population sustainably?
 As a final assignment, you will write and present a report about your own vision into the future of fisheries and aquaculture.

-At the end of this minor the student can:
+At the end of this minor the student is able to:

 1. Explain the history and development of fisheries